 About Maija Prakash

 I am a therapist dedicated to helping people find their way out of "being stuck".
 I am a Registered Psychologist #5278 and have specialized training in somatic therapy.
-I completed my Somatic Experiencing Practitioner diploma in 2018.
+I completed my Somatic Experiencing Practitioner certificate in 2018 and my EMDR certificate in 2020.
 I worked for three years at the Sexual Assault Centre of Edmonton.
-Currently, I work in private practice at Transcend Psychological.
+Currently, I work in private practice both online and in my home office for residents of Alberta.

 I have a Bachelor of Arts degree from the University of Alberta, a Masters of Arts from the University of Wisconsin-Madison, and a Masters of Counselling degree from City University of Seattle-Edmonton campus.
 My work as an ethnographic researcher embedded me in populations facing addiction, HIV, and Hepatitis C. I also worked with how to best support vulnerable children in schools.
 As an ethnographer, I accumulated over seven years of frontline experience with people experiencing trauma, PTSD, abuse, neglect, addictions, and other challenging mental health and behavioural concerns.